-Prokaryotes cells are the simplest of all the cells.
-Bacteria are prokaryotes and they fall into two major categories: The Kingdom Eubacteria and the Kingdom Archaebacteria.
+A prokaryote is a unicellular organism that lacks a membrane-bound nucleus.
+Bacteria are prokaryotes that fall into two major categories: the Kingdom Eubacteria and the Kingdom Archaebacteria.
 Eubacteria are common types that occur all around us, usually they are on surfaces and in the soil.
 You can only find Archaebacteria in extreme environments, like hot sulfur springs.
 Archaebacteria are thought to be some of the oldest life forms on earth.
 Most bacteria don't make their own food.
-That means they have to rely on other organisms to provide them with food.
-These bacteria have to break down, or decompose, other living things to obtain energy.
+That means they must rely on other organisms to provide them with food.
+These bacteria break down, or decompose, other living things to obtain energy.

 Unfortunately, there are many types of bacteria that can make us ill.
 Salmonella bacteria can cause food poisoning, and certain types of bacteria are responsible for other infections.
 You might have had some experience with Streptococcus, the bacteria that causes strep throat.

 The instructions below describe a typical prokaryote cell, though many bacteria come in different shapes, and sizes and not all contain some of the features described.

 1. The cell wall protects the cell and gives it shape.
 It is the outermost layer on the image.
 Color the cell wall purple.

 2. On the inside of the cell wall is the cell membrane.
 Its job is to regulate what comes in and out of the cell.
 Color the cell membrane pink.

 3. The surface of some bacteria cells is covered in pilus, which help the cell stick to surfaces.
 Color the pilus light green.

 4. Some bacteria can move within their environment by using structures called flagella, which resemble tails.
 Color the flagella dark green.